High-dimensional inference on jumps in nonparametric time series regression models: Model Setup and Test Procedure

-{ In this section, we present the model, the hypotheses and estimators, and the test procedure.
+In this section, we present the model, the hypotheses and estimators, and the test procedure.
 Subsections \ref{subsec:model} and \ref{subsec:hypotheses} are concerned with the known threshold case.
 In Subsection \ref{unknown_c1} we focus on the case in which the threshold locations $c_{0j}$ are unknown.
-The algorithms for our testing procedures are listed in Subsection \ref{eq:algo}. }
+The testing procedures are described in Subsection \ref{eq:algo} and in the Supplementary Materials.